 ASF Events

-Join us at Hahamongna Native Plant Nursery in Pasadena on Saturday, October 25 for a free presentation about California native plants.
+Join us at Hahamongna Native Plant Nursery in Pasadena on Saturday, January 17, 2026 for a free illustrated presentation about aquatic life and water conditions in the Arroyo Seco watershed.

-Location: In the Garden at Hahamongna Native Plant Nursery, in the Hahamongna Watershed Park, 4550 Oak Grove Drive, Pasadena (Follow the signs in the park).
+Location: Indoors at Hahamongna Native Plant Nursery, in the Hahamongna Watershed Park, 4550 Oak Grove Drive, Pasadena (Follow the signs in the park).

 Cost: Free Admission.
 Light refreshments offered.